leonzwrx/homelab-wiki/general_linux_guides/darktable.md

 1. RGB Primaries - simpler channel mixer for broader changes before Color Equalizer is used for more detailed adjustments
    - Change hue of each channel towards opposite color (reds towards magenta, etc).
 Purity controls saturation
 2. Color Equalizer - adjust specific colors or use **picker** on the image, then use _node placement_ to align the dot
+        > Color look up table module can be used for quick color replacements with color picker tool
     - Hue tab is rarely used since RGB Primaries shoud do a good job.
 Middle-click to reveal sliders for each color
     - brightness and saturation tabs can be used for fine adjustments
 3. Color Balance RGB - used for split toning (make a new instance) in the **4-ways tab**